 Breaks & Split

-Labor Breaks and Split Shifts can be tracked differently for each Location on the Breaks & Split tab.
-Click here for more information on Breaks and Splits
+Labor Breaks and Split Shifts can be tracked separately for each Location on the Breaks & Split tab.
+Learn more about Breaks and Splits here.

 1) Break After (no waiver) - Enter the maximum number of minutes an Employee can work without a waiver on file before they must take a Break